 Broiling lobster tails is a great way to achieve a slightly crispy, caramelized exterior while keeping the meat inside tender and juicy.
 This method is similar to baking but uses the high heat of the broiler to cook the lobster more quickly and with a bit of char.
 It’s an excellent choice if you want a lobster dish that has a more intense flavor and texture.

 To broil lobster tails, preheat your oven’s broiler to high and prepare the lobster by butterflying the tails.
 This involves cutting through the top of the shell and pulling the meat out so that it rests on top.
 Next, brush the lobster meat generously with melted butter and season with salt, pepper, and any additional spices or herbs you prefer.
 Some popular choices include garlic, paprika, and lemon zest.

-Place the prepared lobster tails on a baking sheet lined with foil and position them about 4 to 6 inches away from the broiler.
+Keep a close eye on them, as broilers can cook very quickly and you don’t want the lobster to burn.
+When the meat is opaque and the top has a crispy, golden finish, they’re ready to serve.
 Broiled lobster tails are a show-stopping dish and can be served with a side of roasted vegetables or a fresh salad.
-The high heat of the broiler enhances the lobster's sweetness and creates a pleasing crunch on top.
+The high heat of the broiler enhances the lobster‘s sweetness and creates a pleasing crunch on top.

 5. Grilling Lobster Tails